DIY Surgical Scrub Cap Free Sewing Pattern

 STEP 3: Double fold the cap top

 Fold the flat side of the cap piece twice and (finger) press.
 To do that first fold over 1/4″ inch inwards, then fold another 3/8″ and pin.

-(optional) If you want to sew in an elastic for a closer, snug fit, feed the elastic though this casing with a small safety pin, then baste at either end
+(optional) If you want to sew in an elastic for a closer, snug fit, feed the elastic though this casing with a small safety pin, then first baste and then sew at either end.

 STEP 4: Pin both parts together